radius-project/radius/docs/content/tutorial/dapr-microservices.md

 The *type* specifies the type of resource to create.
 The set of properties and settings available inside the body of the instance depends on the type.

+{{% alert title="💡 Naming" color="primary" %}}
-> 💡 like the application declaration, instances also declare a variable name.
+Like the application declaration, instances also declare a variable name.
 The variable name `nodeapp` could be used in this file to reference the instance in other declarations.
 The value of the `name` property (also `nodeapp`) is what will be used to identify the instance during management operations.
+{{% /alert %}}

 ---